ja25opir/nostradamus-project/README.md

 ```

 ## Information options

 ``scripts/data_preprocessing.py --show_data``: Prints the head of a given DataFrame. \
-``scripts/data_preprocessing.py --count_classes``: Counts all candidates belonging to the classes 1 and 0 of a given DataFrame.
+``scripts/data_preprocessing.py --count_classes``: Counts all candidates belonging to the classes 1 and 0 of a given
+DataFrame.

 # 7) Active learning script

-TODO
+TODO \
 use ``--gres=gpu:ampere`` for torch with cuda-support!

+# 8) Emotion detection